scikit-sparse/scikit-sparse/doc/cholmod.rst

 The main function this module provides is :func:`cholesky`, for computing the Cholesy factor and optionally a fill-reducing permutation of a sparse matrix.

+To use the Cholesky factorization to solve a linear system, you can use :func:`cholmod`.
+This function behaves similarly to :func:`scipy.sparse.linalg.spsolve`, but is more efficient for sparse, symmetric, positive-definite matrices.

+For matrices that are symmetric but not positive-definite, the LDL factorization can be computed using the :func:`ldl` function.

+Once the factorization has been computed, the resulting matrices can be used to solve linear systems using :func:`ldlsolve`.

 .. autofunction:: cholesky

-For matrices that are symmetric but not positive-definite, the LDL factorization can be computed using the :func:`ldl` function.
+.. autofunction:: cholmod

 .. autofunction:: ldl

-Once the factorization has been computed, the resulting matrices can be used to solve linear systems using :func:`ldlsolve`:

 .. autofunction:: ldlsolve